KarolFrame/KarolFrame/README.md

 #  Hi 👋
-My name is Carolina and I am a Full-Stack Software Developer and Video Game Developer.
-My passion is the design and programming of videogames.
+Hi, I'm Carolina, a Frontend Developer and Game Programmer passionate about crafting intuitive interfaces and interactive digital experiences, both on the web and in games.

 ![banner](https://github.com/KarolFrame/KarolFrame/assets/97622225/ac023b05-f771-45d0-a634-6b0c5a8bb11d)